 You must review the University's Discrimination and Harassment policy prior to submitting your external Certificate of Completion.

 New York State law requires all sexual harassment training to be interactive, meaning that employees must be afforded the opportunity to participate in the training.
 Training may be online, so long as it is interactive.
 Examples of employee participation include:

 The definition of sexual harassment must be consistent with guidance issued by the Department of Labor in consultation with the New York State Division of Human Rights.

 Examples may include case studies, scenarios, or the like.

 This requirement would include an overview of laws that prohibit sexual harassment, such as Title VII of the Civil Rights Act of 1964 and the New York State Human Rights Law.
 It would also include information about the rights and protections of parties to a sexual harassment complaint, including a right against retaliation.

 Supervisors have a heightened obligation to address sexual harassment they observe or that they hear about, and they are obligated to report harassment to Equity, Diversity and Inclusion.

-The 2016-2022 contract between United University Professions (UUP) and New York State requires most UUP members to disclose when they witness, or receive a report from a student, of sexual violence or sexual harassment.
+Title IX requires most faculty and staff to disclose when they witness, or receive a report from a student of sexual violence or sexual harassment.
 Equity, Diversity and Inclusion is the University at Buffalo’s designated office to receive these reports.

 The requirement applies to all academic faculty members, as well as professionals in academic advisement, career services, continuing education, financial aid, instructional support, athletics, residential life, or student activities/affairs.